VM-2020-MATH/DRRBFs-PU-Method/README.md

 c.
 The user can change the radial kernel and PU weights (it also is possible to apply a discontinuous weight function).

+d.
+If the user wants to reproduce the second example of Convection-diffusion equation (See Subsection 5.2, the inviscid Burgers equation), he/she needs to change accordingly.

 Reference Paper:

 A Note on the Direct Approximation of Derivatives in Rational Radial Basis Functions Partition of Unity Method and Its